Ccmiller93/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach- must go through every item in the array without stopping, doesnt need a return map- returns a new array, needs a return

 2. Explain the difference between a callback and a higher order function.

+callback is a function that is passed in as an argument for a higher order function

 3. What is closure?

+gives access to functions within a function

 4. Describe the four rules of the 'this' keyword.

+window binding- defaults to here if no other rules used implicit binding- most used rule, only applys to objects with methods new binding- makes use of constructor functions to make new instances of something explict binding-  used with .call

 5. Why do we need super() in an extended class?

+its gets rid of the Object.create

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.